alohe/firestream-api/README.md

 - File size limit: 1GB (can be changed in the code)
 - File management endpoints (list and delete files)
 - Strict CORS policies
 - Rate limiting to prevent abuse
-- Robust error handling
-- Health check endpoint
-- Graceful shutdown handling

 ## Installation